Bartholomey/the_lake_redoubt/julija/06_chapter_six.md

 Would you like to make another observation?

-*Symmetry Stranger observes that everything I do is containment: that I create forms to house and hold together things that should disintegrate: “Groza ni, da razpadaš.
-Groza je, da nikoli ne razpadeš.”*
+*Symmetry Stranger observes that everything I do is containment: that I create forms to house and hold together things that should disintegrate: "The horror is not that you are falling apart.
+The horror is that you never fall apart."*

 **62**